32 Key Financial Metrics and KPIs to Assess Success in 2025

 Return on Equity = Net Income / Shareholder Equity

-e.
-Return on Assets (ROA)
+5. Return on Assets (ROA)

 ROA compares profitability to total assets, allowing you to examine how efficiently assets are used to generate earnings.
 A greater ROA indicates that the company is making better use of its resources and earning more money with fewer assets.
 Here is the formula:

-Return on Assets = Net Income / Total Assets
+Return on assets = Net income / Total assets

-a.
-Current Ratio
+6. Current Ratio

 The current ratio compares a company’s current assets and current liabilities.
 A ratio greater than 1 shows that the corporation can meet its short-term obligations, indicating financial soundness.
 It provides a brief overview of the company’s short-term health.
 Here is the formula: